Emotional Intelligence For Difficult Moments

 Maybe this got your attention.
 How can I not blame this person for my unhappiness when all he or she provides me is deception and tears?

 Also read: 4 Beautiful Buddhist Teachings about Love

 Above all, emotional intelligence teaches us the need to take responsibility for ourselves, to know our needs, fears and virtues.

-- As we must be responsible for our own happiness, we need to make decisions.
+- As we must be responsible for our own happiness, we need to take decisions.
 If people harm you, defend yourself by being assertive and making it clear what the limits are.